Dietary Supplements Marketed for Weight Loss, Bodybuilding, and Sexual Enhancement: What the Science Says

 What Does the Research Show?

 - Acai berry.
 No independent studies have been published in peer-reviewed journals that substantiate claims that acai alone promotes rapid weight loss.
-In a 2010 laboratory study examining the safety profile of an acai-fortified juice found no changes in body weight compared with controls.
+A 2010 laboratory study examining the safety profile of an acai-fortified juice found no changes in body weight compared with controls.

 - Bitter orange.
+A 2020 review concluded that bitter orange, as well as other dietary supplements, are unlikely to contribute to meaningful weight loss.
 A 2004 systematic review of only one eligible randomized controlled trial of 20 people found no statistically significant benefit for weight loss.
 Similarly, another 2004 review found little evidence that weight loss products containing bitter orange (Citrus aurantium) are an effective aid to weight loss.

 - Ephedra.
 A 2003 study examining the relative safety of ephedra compared with other herbal products by analyzing phone calls to poison control centers found a higher rate of side effects from ephedra.
 Other studies and systematic reviews have found an increased risk of heart, psychiatric, and gastrointestinal problems, as well as high blood pressure and stroke, with ephedra use.

 - Green tea.
+A 2020 review concluded that green tea, as well as other dietary supplements, are unlikely to contribute to meaningful weight loss.
 A 2012 Cochrane review of 18 randomized controlled trials of at least 12 weeks’ duration in overweight or obese adults found that the loss in weight in adults who had taken a green tea preparation was very small, not statistically significant, and not likely to be clinically important.

-- There’s some emerging evidence suggesting that some mind and body approaches, such as yoga and meditation, particularly mindful eating, may be useful as complements to other weight-loss interventions.
+- Mind and body approaches.
+There is some emerging evidence suggesting that some mind and body approaches, such as yoga and meditation, particularly mindful eating, may be useful as complements to other weight-loss interventions.

 What Does the Research Show?